Krishna45/Time_Picker/README.md

-# Time_Picker
+## Time_Picker
-To show the time menu on click saving space in XML layouts
+To show the time menu on click,saving space in XML layouts